 - Figures are related to trucks that have been registered and are in operation – these exclude off-highway, military vehicles.

 - Data is based on reported numbers by agencies, in the unlikely event of data changes by agencies, IHS Automotive may have to adjust historical numbers.

 - Volvo Global Trucks excluding Eicher JV registrations.

 Sales Daimler Buses

-Daimler Buses sold 30,900 buses and bus chassis worldwide in financial year 2018 (2017: 28,700).
-The significant increase was due in particular to the gradual recovery of the economy in Brazil, high demand in our important EU30 market, and growth in India.
-At the same time, the market-related decrease in demand in the normally profitable markets of Argentina and Turkey had a negative impact on our overall sales.
-The division maintained its market leadership in its most important traditional markets (EU30, Brazil, Argentina and Mexico).
+Daimler Buses sold 32,600 buses and bus chassis worldwide in financial year 2019 (2018: 30,900).
+The slight increase was due in particular to the noticeable recovery of the market in Brazil, ongoing strong demand in our important EU30 market and substantial sales growth in Argentina.
+A market-related decrease in demand in Turkey had a negative impact on our unit sales.
+The division was able to maintain its market leadership in its most important traditional core markets (EU30, Brazil, Argentina and Mexico).